SmithWillSuffice/ohanga-pai/content/blog/124_blind_on_blind.md

 Just say "thank you" and send me the royalties when you can, ok?

 But you know, I'd produce the show deadly seriously, without actors.
 Except for the dead guys and Thatchers/Adelsons/Clintons.

+### Stipulations

+* Not a kangaroo court.
+Send letters to invite the defendants --- in the documentary film we'd be acknowledging we do not expect responses, since that's almost an admission of guilt, but also most politicians would just say they we already tired in the court of public opinion (and either won re-election or lost) which the letter would point out is missing the point.
+* No actors.
+All the participants are real life lawyers, judges etc. All the audience are from the public.
+The jury is public.
+(It does not matter whether conspiracy theorists suspect it is all mock! --- since it is only a Reality TV show.)
+* ...?

+### Pitching

 I will be pitching this to film studios and writer--producers, but if